CaptainCoderOrg/AdventureQuest-Unity-2021/pages/01-CreatingADieRoller/04-CreatingADieButtonPrefab.md

 # Good Time to Commit

 Now would be a good time to make a `git` commit.
 Since you have not yet finished a feature, this would be a work-in-progress commit .
 More specifically, you just added a `Die Button Prefab`.
 Before committing, be sure you save your `Die Roller` scene (Unity doesn't auto save for you).

+{% include GitHub/CreateCommit.md %}

 # Challenge: Add an OnLabelChange Event to the Die Button Prefab